First published in August 2024

 Blurring the lines

-While the impending changes to the retirement system will be helpful to those in financial distress, they may stir up temptation to withdraw for non-emergency purposes.
+While the changes to the retirement system are helpful to those in financial distress, they may stir up temptation to withdraw for non-emergency purposes.
 However, withdrawing from your savings component can cost you more than you think down the line – both in terms of losing out on growth and due to the punitive tax implications.

 Example: You are about to turn 40 and decide to make a withdrawal of R30 000 from your savings component to fund your birthday party.
 After all, you are only going to retire at 65 and can easily replenish the amount.